FINRA Arbitration Attorney

 3. Hiring a Financial Fraud Attorney Isn’t Required, But It Is Strongly Recommended

-Although you are not required to hire a FINRA attorney to represent you in arbitration, seeking legal representation is strongly recommended.
+Although you are not required to hire a FINRA arbitration attorney to represent you in arbitration, seeking legal representation is strongly recommended.
 Not only is the arbitration process intricate and complicated, but you need to be able to prove that you are legally entitled to recover your investment losses.

 At Zamansky, LLC, we typically handle individual investors’ arbitration claims on a contingency-fee basis.
 This means that our financial interests are fully aligned with yours, and you do not pay anything unless we help you secure financial compensation.